 - Increase the number of opens and clicks.
 Follow these subject line best practices to encourage more opens.
-Support subject lines with a preheader text relevant to the email content.
-Place a clear call-to-action in the email.
+Support subject lines with a preheader text relevant to the email content place a clear call-to-action in the email.
 A/B test both subject lines and CTAs.
-Find out the right time for sending emails to your audience, and pick up the right email sending frequency.
+Find out the right time for sending emails to your audience, and pick up the correct email sending frequency.

 - Provide personalized experience.
 Start from adding the user’s name to the subject line and email body.
 Send trigger emails and drip email campaigns based on subscribers’ actions.
 Segment your audience into groups with some common characteristics like location, gender, and age.
 Analyze user behavior to implement more advanced behavioral segmentation.

-- Make the checkout fast and simple.
+- Make the check out fast and straightforward.
 Make as few steps as possible.
 If the user doesn’t complete the purchase, follow up with abandoned cart emails.
-Some percent of potential clients will come back and finish the purchase.
+Some percent of potential clients will come back and finish the shopping.

 - The article “Email Conversion Rate 101” by Instapage provides recommendations on how to calculate the email conversion rate.